IWM catalogue record

 Ground crew of the 93rd Bomb Group prepare to load bombs into a B-24 Liberator (serial number 41-23737) nicknamed "Eager Beaver" at Alconbury.
 Image stamped on reverse: 'Passed for publication 30 Oct 1942' [stamp].'
 229840' [Censor no].
 Printed caption on reverse: .'FIRST PICTURES OF THE "LIBERATOR" IN ACTION Oct 1942.
 First photograph of the giant "Liberator" American bomber to be taken at a US Army Air Corps Station in England.
 Already famous as being the craft in which Mr Churchill flew to Russia and the Near East, and which for months has been patrolling the Atlantic against U-Boats, this fine type gained laurels when, flying with "Forts" to the daylight arrack on Lille, 107 hun planes were destroyed or damaged without loss to the bombers.
 The picture shows American-made 1,000-pounders at their Station in England.
 These bombs had previously not been photographed.'

-93rd Bombardment Group (Heavy) was activated 1-March-1942 at Barksdale Field, Louisiana.
-On 15-May-1942 the Group moved to Ft.
-Myers, Florida to continue advanced flight training and also to fly anti-submarine patrols over the Gulf of Mexico; they...
+The 93rd Bombardment Group (Heavy) was activated 1 Mar 42 at Barksdale Field, Louisiana.
+On 15 May 42. the Group moved to Ft.
+Myers, Florida, to continue advanced flight training and also to fly antisubmarine patrols over the Gulf of Mexico.
+They...

 Assigned to 328BS, 93BG, 8AF USAAF named 'Eager Beaver'.
 Transferred to 704BS, 446th BG, 8AF USAAF.
 Became 446th Group's first assembly ship and was re-named 'Fearless Freddie'.
 It cracked up in Oct 44.